 Chapter 16 Cross-validation

 A popular way to evaluate and compare models is to investigate their ability to make predictions for “out-of-sample data”, that is, to use what we learned from the observed data to predict future or unseen observations.
 Cross-validation is used to test which of the models under consideration is/are able to learn the most from our data in order to make better predictions.
-However, in cognitive science, our objective will rarely be to predict future observations, but rather to compare how well different models fare in accounting for the observed data.
+In cognitive science, the goal is only rarely to predict future observations, but rather to compare how well different models fare in accounting for the observed data.
+Nevertheless, there are situations in cognitive science where evaluating the predictive performance of models becomes important.

 The objective of cross-validation is to avoid over-optimistic predictions; such over-optimistic predictions would arise if we were to use the data to estimate the parameters of our model, and then use these estimates to predict the same data.
 That amounts to using the data twice.
-The basic idea behind cross-validation is that the models are with a large subset of the data, the training set, and then we predict a smaller part of the data, the held-out set.
+The basic idea behind cross-validation is that the models are fit with a large subset of the data, the training set, and then the fitted models are used to predict a smaller, unseen part of the data, the held-out set.
 In order to treat the entire data set as a held-out set, and to evaluate the predictive accuracy using every observation, one changes what constitutes the training set and the held-out set.
 This ensures that the predictions of the model are tested over the entire data set.

 16.1 The expected log predictive density of a model